 Most common anxiety occurs in short bouts, usually lasting a few hours or up to a day, or a few days at most.
 Normal anxiety extends to unhealthy levels if the anxiety occurs in intense and excessive amounts, or over an extended period of time, such as weeks or months.
 Distinguishing between normal and unhealthy levels of anxiety in teenagers, is crucial for preventing longer term mental health consequences for them in the future.

-Anxiety becomes problematic and may demonstrate symptoms of developing into a disorder if an individual loses their ability to engage in and manage their (previously) normal daily activities, such as socialising, learning and concentrating at school or in hobbies or tasks.
+Anxiety in teens becomes problematic and may demonstrate symptoms of developing into a disorder if an individual loses their ability to engage in and manage their (previously) normal daily activities, such as socialising, learning and concentrating at school or in hobbies or tasks.
 Studies have indicated that anxiety disorders established in the early stages of life, when young people are still mentally and physically developing, can lead to serious mental health repercussions if left untreated as they approach adulthood.

 Although the symptoms of an anxiety disorder may be easily recognised by the individual themselves, they may be more difficult for others to observe.
 Teenagers are good at hiding their emotions, and may express their feelings through aggressive behaviour or withdrawal, making it even more challenging to differentiate between the normal behavioural changes expected in adolescence, and the symptoms of developing a severe anxiety problem.
 Alternatively, some teenagers experiencing anxiety may focus excessively on achieving well, spending most of their time studying, at the detriment of self-care or relaxation.